feast-dev/feast/docs/getting-started/concepts/feature-view.md

     )
 ```

-See [here](https://github.com/feast-dev/streaming-tutorial) for a example of how to use stream feature views.
+See [here](https://github.com/feast-dev/streaming-tutorial) for a example of how to use stream feature views to register your own streaming data pipelines in Feast.